ASTM protocol: read data from laboratory equipment

 Step 2: Select a parser.

 You need to select the ASTM module as a parser (figure 2).
 You may download the ASTM parser here if it does not exist in the list.
 You don't need to configure any additional settings for the parser.

 Figure 2.
 Select a parser

-Before you can do that, you need to use SQL Server Management Studio to create a table in the database.
+Before you can do that, you need to use SQL Server Management Studio to create a database table.
 Possibly, you will also want to create a separate database.
 You can download a sample SQL script for creating a database table from here.

 Then you need to enable the SQL Database Pro data export module (figure 3) and configure the database connection (figure 4).

 After that, add an SQL query for writing data to the queue and bind parser variables to the SQL query parameters (figure 5).
-You can download a sample SQL script for inserting data from here, or you can load a preconfigured queue from the file.
+You can download a sample SQL script for inserting data from here or load a preconfigured queue from the file.

 Figure 3.
 The data export module

 Then save all the changes (click "OK" in each settings window, which will also close the window).

 You may download the backup copy of this configuration here and restore it from the "File" menu in the main window.